 Turning off Windows Defender Antivirus protection is not recommended because it leaves your computer vulnerable to attacks.
 However, in some cases, the antivirus can interfere with other necessary programs, or you may have decided to use a third-party antivirus from a reputable source.
 Since it isn’t a good idea to run two antivirus programs at the same time, you may want to disable Windows Defender especially if Windows 10 has not automatically disabled it.
 Read on to learn different methods of doing this.

-Check out: The Best Antivirus Software for 2019
+Check out: Best Antivirus Software of 2020

 Starting with Windows 8, Windows Defender was included as a part of every Microsoft Windows package.
 Its job is to remove malicious software, perform virus scans, and delete spyware.
 You can manually run scans any time you want, and at the same time, it runs in the background continuously looking for threats.